loot/loot/docs/app/usage/settings.rst

   Either this or an install path must be supplied.

 Local AppData Path
   The path to the game's local application data directory, which is usually in ``%LOCALAPPDATA%`` and for most games contains ``plugins.txt``.
+If left empty, LOOT will derive the path to use from the base game type.